-This collection consists of approximately 2000 items from Australia, New Zealand and many of the Pacific island groups such as Papua New Guinea, Kiribati, Solomon Islands, Hawaii, Tonga, Fiji, Samoa, Tahiti and Easter Island.
+This collection numbers approximately 2000 items from Australia, New Zealand and many of the Pacific island groups such as Papua New Guinea, Kiribati, Solomon Islands, Hawaii, Tonga, Fiji, Samoa, Tahiti and Easter Island.

-Significant items include a Tahitian mourner’s costume, which was acquired by Lt.
-Francis Godolphin Bond on the HMS Providence in 1792.
-There are also items that relate to the voyages of Captains Bligh, Cook and Vancouver.
+Significant items include a Tahitian mourner’s costume, which was acquired on the 2nd Breadfruit Voyage by Lt.
+Francis Godolphin Bond, who served on the HMS Providence in 1792.
+There are also items that relate to the voyages of Captains Cook and Vancouver.
 An early piece of Cook Island bark cloth is likely to be 18th century in date.

 Contemporary material that reflect the traditions, even changes, of modern day island culture include several dance crests from Uvol, New Britain, which were made in 1987 for a community festival that is held every 25 years and commemorates generational change.